-- (6) County parks and recreation facilities: Developed active parkland is three acres per 1,000 population as applied by the recreation planning district specified in the Recreation Element. - (7) Fire/rescue: - (a) 1) Advanced Life Support 8 minutes 90% of the time in Urban areas - 2) Advanced Life Support 20 minutes 90% of the time in Rural areas - 3) Basic Life Support 6 minutes 90% of the time in Urban areas - 4) Basic Life Support 15 minutes 90% of the time in Rural areas - 5) Fire Response 6 minutes 90% of the time in Urban areas - 6) Fire Response 15 minutes 90% of the time in Rural areas - (8) Public educational facilities: The County, through its capital improvements element, shall ensure that the capacity of schools is sufficient to support residential development at the adopted level of service (LOS) standards.
-These standards shall be consistent with the Interlocal Agreement for School Facilities Planning and Siting agreed upon by the County, the School Board and the City of Stuart.
-The LOS standard to be used by the County, City and the School Board to implement school concurrency shall be as follows: - (a) Elementary School Concurrency Service Area (CSA):
+- (6) County parks and recreation facilities: Developed active parkland is three acres per 1,000 population as applied by the recreation planning district specified in the Recreation Element. - (7) Fire /r-Rescue response for Life Support and Fire Suppression: - (a) 1) Advanced Life Support 8 minutes 90% of the time in Urban areas - (b) 2) Advanced Life Support 20 minutes 90% of the time in Rural areas - 3) Basic Life Support 6 minutes 90% of the time in Urban areas - 4) Basic Life Support 15 minutes 90% of the time in Rural areas - 5) Fire Response 6 minutes 90% of the time in Urban areas - 6) Fire Response 15 minutes 90% of the time in Rural areas - (8) Public educational facilities: The County, through its capital improvements element, shall ensure that the capacity of schools is sufficient to support residential development at the adopted level of service (LOS) standards.
+These standards shall be consistent with the Interlocal Agreement for School Facilities Planning and Siting agreed upon by the County, the School Board, and the City of Stuart.
+The LOS standard to be used by the County, the City, and the School Board to implement school concurrency shall be as follows: - (a) Elementary School Concurrency Service Area (CSA):

-100% of permanent FISH capacity for all Elementary Schools in the CSA (85% of permanent FISH capacity for Title 1 Elementary Schools), not to exceed a student capacity cap of 750, plus (450 \ a/b).
+100% of permanent Florida Inventory of School Houses (FISH) capacity for all Elementary Schools in the CSA (85% of permanent FISH capacity for Title 1 Elementary Schools), not to exceed a student capacity cap of 750, plus (450 a/b).